Why You NEED To Review Your Contracting Out Agreement

 Regular reviews help ensure the agreement stays “fair”

 Once you have entered into the Contracting Out Agreement, you must treat it as a live document.
-You need to review it regularly i.e. every few years or upon a significant change in circumstances eg. having a child, serious illness, periods of unemployment, marriage etc.
+You need to review it regularly i.e. every few years or upon a significant change in circumstances eg. having a child, serious illness, periods of unemployment, marriage etc. Sometimes this may include building mechanisms into the original Contracting Out Agreement for property rights to change upon important events occurring.

-If a Contracting Out Agreement is not regularly reviewed, it becomes vulnerable to challenges.
-This is especially so when the Contracting Out Agreement is more in favour of one party than the other.
-For example: if a couple were together for twenty years and upon separation their Contracting Out Agreement stipulated one partner was to receive a car while the other was to receive the family home it could potentially be challenged if it were deemed to be unfair.
-However, if the Contracting Out Agreement had been continuously reviewed, and the parties were happy with this arrangement, the Contracting Out Agreement should stand.
+For example: if a couple were together for twenty years and upon separation their Contracting Out Agreement stipulated one partner was to receive a car while the other was to receive the family home, it could potentially be overturned if it were deemed to be seriously unjust.
+However, if the Contracting Out Agreement has been continuously reviewed, the reasons for the arrangements clearly set out, and the parties were happy with this arrangement at each review, the Contracting Out Agreement is more likely to stand.

-As a relationship continues to grow and change, the agreement which governs relationship property, must adapt to those changing circumstances.
+As a relationship continues to grow and change, the agreement which governs relationship property must adapt to those changing circumstances.

 Do you need to set up or review a contracting out agreement?